sagemath/trac_to_gh/Issue 556.md

 # Issue 556: ntl re-wrapping in sage-2.8.3 broke sage on itanium linux

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/556

 Original creator: was